What is NINJAM?

 NinjamZap was born during the pandemic, when a group of musician friends from Córdoba, Argentina could no longer meet to play together.
 Searching for a way to keep jamming, they discovered NINJAM — and fell in love with it.
 What started as weekend “zapadas” over the internet became a six-year passion for the platform and its community.

-The app was created by Javier Cordero, an independent developer and drummer from Córdoba with over 25 years of experience in software engineering, who simply wanted a mobile NINJAM client that didn’t exist yet.
+The app was created by Javier Alejandro Cordero, an independent developer and drummer from Córdoba with over 25 years of experience in software engineering, who simply wanted a mobile NINJAM client that didn’t exist yet.
 NinjamZap is a personal project and a love letter to the NINJAM community — built to make online jamming accessible to everyone, right from your phone.

 Getting Started